ReDI-School/js-berlin-2020-fall/lesson6.md

 ### Quiz

-What does the code below do?
+What do you notice about the code below?

 ```js
 let t1 = ((12 - 32) * 5) / 9;
 let t2 = ((15 - 32) * 5) / 9;
 ```

-Answer: We don't care.
-It has no semantics, it is a "good" example for badly written code that doesn't speak for itself.<!-- .element: class="fragment" -->
+It's quite hard to understand what it is doing and it is repetitive.<!-- .element: class="fragment" -->

----
+What could we do to make this piece of code more readable?<!-- .element: class="fragment" -->

-## Next try...
+Use a function :)<!-- .element: class="fragment" -->

 ---

-### Quiz - Try 2
+### Solution

 What does the code below do?